 Le Moyne College’s Center for Urban and Regional Applied Research invites faculty members and CURAR Research Associates to submit proposals for a CURAR Applied Research Fellowship.
-These are one-year Fellowships with a $1,000 stipend, awarded for projects that involve students in applied research.
-They are intended to support faculty & Research Associates to develop applied research projects suitable as course assignments or student independent research projects, to develop accompanying course modules where necessary, and to carry out the research with students.
-This may be done using a service-learning model.
-Applied Research Fellows, together with students who worked on their projects, will present their research in a public forum organized by CURAR.
+These are one-year Fellowships with a $2,000 stipend, awarded for projects that involve students in applied research.
+They are intended to support faculty & Research Associates to develop applied research projects that are of use to the community, and to carry out the research with students when possible.
 Each year, ARFs will serve on the committee to select the Fellows for the next year, after which they are released from committee membership.

 Any member of the Faculty Senate (including Adjunct Professors) who will be teaching at Le Moyne College during the Fellowship year is eligible to apply for a Fellowship under this program.
 CURAR Research Associates who are engaging Le Moyne students in applied research projects are also eligible.
 To be considered "applied" research should be designed to address a practical concern or problem relevant to the wider community.